Fighting canine cancer with veterinary oncology.

 Melanoma can affect dogs of any breed but is more commonly seen in chow chows, cocker spaniels, poodles and schnauzers.

-This form of cancer involves tumors that affect the oral cavity and is the most common type of oral tumor in dogs.
-Melanoma can develop along the gums, lips and other parts of the mouth.
+Oral melanoma involves tumors that affect the oral cavity and is the most common type of oral tumor in dogs.
+This form of cancer can develop along the gums, lips and other parts of the mouth.
 The tumors may be benign or malignant and usually continue to grow, causing discomfort and difficulty eating.

 Oral melanoma commonly occurs in older dogs with darker areas of pigmentation in the mouth.
 Breeds at higher risk include boxer, chow chow, cocker spaniel, German shepherd, German shorthaired pointer, golden retriever, Gordon setter, miniature poodle and Weimaraner.